webdev-dave/nextjs-e-commerce-website/README.md

 ## Todo

+- add data to .env.local.example and make sure it is not being blocked via gitignore
 - Deploy online (both app and db)
 - Get user uploaded images and files to work on netlify
 - Figure our how to backup data in NeonDB